MD-PhD Pathway

 -

-Entry to the Academy as a Member will be offered to you as you commence your PhD or other degree at UoM.
-You’ll earn Alumnus status when you complete both courses, and you will be encouraged to remain part of the RTA and provide guidance and advice to other members as junior supervisors and mentors.
+Entry to the Academy as a Member will be offered to you as you commence your PhD.
+You’ll earn Alumnus status when you complete both degrees, and you will be encouraged to remain part of the RTA and provide guidance and advice to other members as junior supervisors and mentors.
 Senior leadership within the Academy is provided by the MACH-Track fellows, who are completing PhDs as part of their vocational training after completing their MD, and senior Fellows, who are carefully selected senior academic clinicians and researchers who will actively mentor, supervise and inspire their junior colleagues.

 Support and help